 However the real reason I believe the gyms are so expensive is because they have a crazy number of staff working there and doing nothing.
 At any time of day I can wander into my local Fitness First and see at least 6 staff sitting around playing on their mobile phones.
 It is clear what the responsibilities are of the staff that sit at the reception, as they will swipe your membership card and offer you a towel after finishing whatever they are doing on their phone.
 However I have never been able to figure out what all the other staff do.
 Are they sales people?
 Are they personal trainers?
 Once I saw one of the usual guys who hangs about at the front desk mopping the floor early on a Saturday morning.
-It is not clear to me if mopping the floor once or twice a day is his only responsibility and whether it can constitute a full time salary.

 Another consideration is that all of the equipment is imported from the US.
 Asians are big on brands and buying cheap no name equipment from China would just not fly in Singapore.
 It is also a question of health and safety, as there are strict regulations in Singapore to abide by.
 Trusted US-branded equipment incurs heftier maintenance and repair fees that are passed on to the consumer.

 Possibly a final reason why gyms are so expensive is that Singapore society is in love with air conditioning.
-Air-conditioning is a sign of wealth and prestige and most gyms are like iceboxes when you walk inside.
+Air conditioning is a sign of wealth and prestige and most gyms are like iceboxes when you walk inside.
 This chilly atmosphere increases their appeal to the middle and upper classes, who are willing to splash their cash for the ridiculous membership fees.
-However all that air-conditioning surely racks up some pretty high energy bills too.
+However all that air conditioning surely racks up some pretty high energy bills too.